DevopsRizwan/spring-helm-demo/spring-app/README.md

-# How to build spring-helm-demo
+## How to build spring-helm-demo
+Prerequisite to run

+1. Docker installed n machine
+2. Maven >3.2

-1. Execute `./mvnw -DskipTests package`
+Execute `./mvnw -DskipTests package`

 It will create a target Jar with below output

  ```
 [INFO] ------------------------------------------------------------------------